HL7/cimi-vital-signs/input/pagecontent/StructureDefinition-respiratory-rate-intro.md

 ﻿### Scope

 The respiratory rate profile contains one observation, respiratory rate.
-In addition, the respiratory rate profile contains the following qualifying observations with associated SNOMED CT value sets: observatino-deviceCode, BodyPosition, ExerciseAssociation, and MeasurementSetting.
+In addition, the respiratory rate profile contains the following qualifying observations with associated SNOMED CT value sets: observation-deviceCode, BodyPosition, ExerciseAssociation, and MeasurementSetting.

 #### Examples